 The second to last stop of our roadtrip through Northern England was Liverpool.
 After all the small, old towns this was really something different!
 A lot of young people, modern shops and fancy restaurants.
 We just walked around town all afternoon and went for dinner at this very cool restaurant called The Alchemist.

 One thing I still wanted to do is have a Bottomless Brunch at least once during our roadtrip through Northern England!
 They advertise it in almost every city in England, so when we got to Chester we finally had our bottomless brunch with unlimited mimosas at All Bar One Chester and it was great!

 After the brunch we went sight seeing in Chester.
 This city is incredible.
 It’s so pretty with all of its beautiful half-timbered houses.
 Not only the city center is beautiful but these houses can be found all through the city.

 Today we fly back home to the Netherlands.
 We depart from Manchester airport but after days of walking we’re really tired so instead of exploring Manchester for a few hours we decided to put our car to work one last time and drive through the country side one more time.

 We’ve had an amazing vacation and I hope you liked seeing a bit more of it.
 Maybe you’ve even found some inspiration for your own vacation.
-If there’s anything more you’d like to know about our vacation, please feel free to leave me a comment below and I’ll do my best to answer it as best as I can!
+If there’s anything more you’d like to know about our Roadtrip through Northern England, please feel free to leave me a comment below and I’ll do my best to answer it as best as I can!